apollographql/apollo-ios/docs/source/tutorial/tutorial-create-project.md

 ## Add the Apollo iOS SDK to your project

+Next, you'll add a dependency on the `apollo-ios` repo and Apollo libraries using Swift Package Manager (SPM).

 1. Go to **File > Swift Packages > Add Package Dependency**.
 A dialog to specify a package repository appears.

 2. Specify `https://github.com/apollographql/apollo-ios.git` (don't forget the `.git`!) as the package repository: